Mapping using a dataset of hard data values

 Use what you have learned from the BMEGUI tutorials and previous homework to refine the space/time analysis of your project dataset.
 Prepare and submit a short preliminary draft (less than 8 pages of text and figures) of your final class project report.
 This report should be well written, it should have an introduction providing background about the environmental contaminant and the research question you plan to address, it should have a materials and method section describing the data you obtained (i.e. exploratory data analysis) and the method and tools you will use to analyze that data (i.e. the BME framework and the BMEGUI tool), and it should have some preliminary results (covariance and maps).
 Use a “future work” section to describe what you plan to do to complete or further improve the analysis and address your research question.

-Prepare a 5 minute PowerPoint presentation of your final project that you will present to the class on the last week of the semester.
+Prepare a 5 slides / 3 minute PowerPoint preliminary presentation of your project that you will present to the class on the last week of the semester.
+This preliminary presentation should cover your research question and exploratory data analysis (required), and any preliminary results available on covariance, maps, and mean trend scenarios (optional).

 Submit parts 1 to 3 as a well-written word documents (named yourfirstname_yourlastname_hwk7_part1.docx, etc.) and send them to the instructor.
 Submit part 4 in a PowerPoint document named yourfirstname_yourlastname_hwk7_part4.pptx and send it to the instructor.